adarsh-yadav1/Niyantrak/docs/operational-outputs.md

 - high predicted incidents
 - critical final risk

+> **Note:** a separate function with the same name (`recommend_resources`) exists in `src/recommendation/resource_recommender.py`, with different logic (keyed by raw predicted incident volume rather than risk level).
+That file is **not** called by the dashboard — the table above reflects the actual logic in `dashboard/services/ml_engine.py`, which is what the live system uses.

 ## Diversion Recommendation

 File: `src/routing/diversion_engine.py`

 The diversion engine uses a graph of corridors, where each corridor is a node and edges represent possible route alternatives.
+Candidate routes are found via shortest-path traversal up to two hops out from the affected corridor (`get_candidate_corridors`).

 Output fields: